 Growing up, my family and I used to play games almost every night at dinner.
 I’m talking marathon Monopoly games, Uno matches that would rival competitive sports, and more than a few domino games that include ‘friendly wagers’.
 While I loved it as a kid, I needed a long break from game nights before I got back into them as an adult.

-Now, game nights have taken on a new meaning.
-I look forward to inviting friends over, popping open a bottle of wine, and bringing out the games—it’s such a fun way to spend time and connect with friends!
+Now, game night has taken on a new meaning.
+I look forward to popping open a bottle of wine and bringing out the games—it’s such a fun way to spend time and connect with friends and family!

-Scroll on for my favorite games for game night that are guaranteed to keep you laughing and make everyone stay at your house way too late.
+Scroll on for some of my favorites for game night that’s guaranteed to keep you laughing and make everyone stay up way too late.
 We warned you!

 Okay, everyone is familiar with this game since it’s been around since the 60’s, but we think it has been unjustly forgotten over time.
-The great thing about Twister is that it is just as appropriate at an 8-year-old birthday party as at a house party.
+The great thing about Twister is that it is just as appropriate at an eight-year-old birthday party as at a grown-up party.
 There is even a “Twister Ultimate” version with a larger mat for more players.

 This all-rounder game is played in teams and forces players to use different kinds of creative intelligence—hence the name.
-Teams try to complete tasks by doing all kinds of things—getting your teammates to guess what you’re making out of clay, solving a puzzle, acting out a scene or spelling words backwards for example.
+Teams try to complete tasks by doing all kinds of things—getting your teammates to guess what you’re making out of clay, solving a puzzle, acting out a scene, or spelling words backward, for example.
 Cranium is a game for all ages, too!

 Want to get to know your friends better?
 Then you have to play the Hot Seat card game, which will help you find out who your friends really are – you may even discover a few things you didn’t want to know!

-The game that Ellen Degeneres created so you know it’s a good one.
-From naming celebrities, to singing, to silly accents, Heads Up is sure to bring a ton of laughs.
+From naming celebrities to singing, to silly accents, Heads Up is sure to bring a ton of laughs.
 You have to guess the word on the card that’s on your head from your friends’ clues before the timer runs out!

-You think it’d be easy to name 3 types of dessert, but it’s not easy when the 5 second timer is going!
-5 Second Rule is simple, yet incredibly fun game where you are challenged to name 3 of whatever topic is on the card—sometimes you’ll be able to name them in 3 seconds and other times your mind will go completely blank!
+You think it’d be easy to name three types of dessert, but it’s not easy when the five-second timer is going!
+5 Second Rule is a simple, yet incredibly fun game where you are challenged to name three of whatever topic is on the card—sometimes you’ll be able to name them in three seconds and other times your mind will go completely blank!

-I recently played this game on vacation and it was way more fun than I had remembered (it helps that I kept winning)!
+I recently played this game on vacation and it was way more fun than I remembered (it helps that I kept winning)!
 It’s time to give Sorry! a second chance and bring it out at your next game night—maybe bring out Twister, too, and have a vintage game night!

 Catch Phrase is definitely an oldie, but a goodie.
 If you haven’t played, you try to get your teammates to guess the word or phrase that appears, but you can’t say any of the words on the screen—you better think fast!
-This fast-paced game is great for groups and will give you a little insight into how your friends think under pressure!
+This fast-paced game will give you a little insight into how your friends or family think under pressure!

 If you’re looking for a game that’s a bit more strategic than your basic game, but not quite as strategic (and long!) as Settlers of Catan, Ticket to Ride is the game for you!
 In this cross-country train adventure game, you and your friends will collect cards and grow your railway across America; if you can connect two cities and have the longest railway, you’re the winner!